TensorNetwork/tensornetwork.org/src/diagrams.md

 Tensor diagram notation has many benefits compared to other notations:

-- Multiple operations, such as traces, tensor products, and contractions can be expressed in a simple way without required extra notation.
+- Various operations, such as a trace, tensor product, or tensor contraction can be expressed simply without extra notation.

-  * A tensor product simply corresponds to placing tensors next to each other.
+  * Placing tensors next to each other denotes a tensor/outer product.
-  * A trace is notated by joining two lines of the same tensor.
+  * Connecting two index lines of the same tensor corresponds to a trace.
-  * A contraction is indicated by joining two lines of different tensors.
+  * Connecting index lines of different tensors denotes a tensor contraction.

 - Names of indices and tensors can often be omitted.
-This can serve to save much time and lighten the notation, and is especially useful for indices internal to a network which exist mainly to be summed over.
+This saves time and lightens the notation, and is especially useful for internal indices which exist mainly to be summed over.

-- The order of the final tensor resulting from a complicated network of contractions can be determined by inspection: it is just the number of unpaired lines.
-For example, a tensor network with all lines joined can immediately be seen to result in a scalar no matter how complex.
+- The order of the tensor resulting from a complicated network of contractions can be determined by inspection: it is just the number of unpaired lines.
+For example, a tensor network with all lines joined, no matter how complicated, must result in a scalar.

 ## Other Resources